Sherburn in Elmet Community Trust

 The individual will be informed of his/her right to be accompanied by a companion, who may offer support but may not speak on their behalf at the meeting.

 The individual will be told of the facts that stand against them and given a full opportunity to respond.
 The companion will also be allowed to address the hearing in order to put their case and sum it up.

 An accurate, unbiased account of the proceedings will be taken and provided to the individual afterwards and kept as an accurate record.

 After the meeting

 The individual will be informed of the decision at the meeting and notified of the right to appeal.
 If the decision has to be deferred, the meeting will be reconvened as soon as possible.
 The decision will be followed up in writing within 3 days

-If the Employee/Volunteer wishes to appeal against the disciplinary decision they must notify the Trustee responsible for Human Resources, Mr Les Wake within 5 working days of receiving the written decision.
+If the Employee/Volunteer wishes to appeal against the disciplinary decision they must notify the Chair of the Community Trust, Mr Paul Doherty within 5 working days of receiving the written decision.
 The notice must specify why the individual disagrees with the decision that has been made and the issues that are contested.
-Mr Wake will nominate one other Trustee (who has not been involved up to that point) to join him in hearing the appeal.
+Mr Doherty will nominate one other Trustee (who has not been involved up to that point) to join him in hearing the appeal.
 The Appellant has the right to bring a companion.

 An appeal may result in the original disciplinary decision being reversed, or the sanction reduced to one less severe, but the sanction cannot be increased.